coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 may be more concerned with the balance of the alignments than with accommodating and accepting alternate points of view.
-In the same fashion as for other strongly aligned planes, strongly neutral-aligned planes apply a --2 circumstance penalty to Intelligence-, Wisdom-, or Charisma-based checks by any creature that isn't neutral.
-The penalty is applied twice (once for law/chaos, and once for good/evil), so neutral good, neutral evil, lawful neutral, and chaotic neutral creatures take a --2 penalty and lawful good, chaotic good, chaotic evil, and lawful evil creatures take a --4 penalty.
+In the same fashion as for other strongly aligned planes, strongly neutral-aligned planes apply a –2 circumstance penalty to Intelligence-, Wisdom-, or Charisma-based checks by any creature that isn’t neutral.
+The penalty is applied twice (once for law/chaos, and once for good/evil), so neutral good, neutral evil, lawful neutral, and chaotic neutral creatures take a –2 penalty and lawful good, chaotic good, chaotic evil, and lawful evil creatures take a –4 penalty.

 ## Magic Traits

-A plane's magic trait describes how magic works on the plane compared to how it works on the Material Plane.
+A plane’s magic trait describes how magic works on the plane compared to how it works on the Material Plane.
 Particular locations on a plane (such as those under the direct control of deities) may be pockets where a different magic trait applies.